dcleao/pentaho-platform-plugin-common-ui/docs/platform/visual/configuration.md

 | sunburst                | Sunburst                 |

 The Geo Map visualization is the exception to these rules.
+Its visualization and model identifiers are `pentaho/visual/vizs/geoMap` and `pentaho/visual/models/geoMap`, respectively.
-Its model's identifier is `pentaho/visual/models/geoMap` and its view's identifier is `pentaho/geo/visual/map`.
+Its view's identifier is `pentaho/geo/visual/map`.

 ## Identifiers of Stock Color Palettes